-MM29 74 - 76 Policy CS10 Modification to Policy CS10: Ipswich Garden Suburb: To correct POLICY CS10: IPSWICH GARDEN SUBURB error identified as confirmed Lond at the newthern frings of locuish which is referred to as locu uich Courdon Culourh will forme by paragraph 1 of the Land at the northern fringe of Ipswich, which is referred to as Ipsw a key component of the supply of housing land in Ipswich during t Inspectors The site, identified on the policies map, consists of 195ha of land which will be developed Initial Letter dated 17 comprehensively as a garden suburb of three neighbourhoods: H (east of Henley Road and north of the railway line), Fonnereau ne Westerfield Road and south of the railway line) and Red House ne Westerfield Road).
-Over the plan period, the site will deliver land enley Gate neighbourhood ighbourhood (west of eighbourhood (east of August 2020.
-Land use Approximate area in hectares Public open space, sport and recreation facilities including dual use playing fields 40 A Country Park (additional to the public open space above) 24.5 (minimum) Residential development of approximately 3,500 dwellings 100 A District Centre located within Fonnereau Neighbourhood, providing: 3.5 A maximum of 2,000 sq m net of convenience shopping, to include a medium/large supermarket between 1,000 and 1,700 sq m net;

-ii.
-Up to 1,220 sq m net of comparison
+MM31 74 - 76 Policy CS10 Modification to Policy CS10: Ipswich Garden Suburb: POLICY CS10: IPSWICH GARDEN SUBURB Land at the northern fringe of Ipswich, which is referred to as Ipswich Garden Suburb, will form a key component of the supply of housing land in Ipswich during the plan period.
+The site, identified on the policies map, consists of 195ha of land which will be developed comprehensively as a garden suburb of three neighbourhoods: Henley Gate neighbourhood (east of Henley Road and north of the railway line), Fonnereau neighbourhood (west of Westerfield Road and south of the railway line) and Red House neighbourhood (east of Westerfield Road).
+Over the plan period, the site will deliver land uses as set out below: Land use Approximate area in hectares Public open space, sport and recreation 40 facilities including dual use playing fields A Country Park (additional to the public open 24.5 (minimum) the MIQs; to update housing figures to reflect 1st April 2020 position with latest capacity information.
+To correct error identified as confirmed by paragraph 1 of the Inspectors Initial Letter dated 17 August 2020.
+A Country Park (additional to the public open space above) Residential development of approximately 100 3,500 dwellings rict Centre located within Fonnereau 3.5 Neight oourhood, providing: i.
+A maximum of 2,000 sq m net of convenience shopping, to include a medium/large supermarket between 1,000 and 1,700 sq m net; ii.
+Up to 1,220 sq m net of comparison shopping; iii.
+Up to 1,320 sq m net of services uses including non-retail Use Class A1, plus A2 to A5 uses; iv.
+Healthcare provision; v.
+A library; vi.
+A police office; vii.
+A multi-use community centre; and viii.
+Residential accommodation in the form of appropriately designed and located upper floor apartments. ocal Centres located in Henley Gate and ouse neighbourhoods, together ing: 1.5 including 0.5ha per local centre in the Henley Gate and Red House neighbourhoods and 0.5ha i.
+Up to 500 sq m net of convenience retail floorspace within the Henley Gate neighbourhood for the ii.
+Up to 600 sq m net of comparison retail floorspace; and country park visitor centre and community centre. iii.
+Up to 500 sq m net of service uses including non-retail Use Class A1, plus Classes A2 to A5; and iv.
+Community Centre use (which could include Country Park Visitor Centre use) located in Henley Gate A secondary school within the Red House neighbourhood with access from Westerfield Road 9 Three primary schools (one in each neighbourhood) 6 Primary road infrastructure, including a road bridge over the railway to link the Henley Gate and Fonnereau neighbourhoods 5 The broad distribution of land uses is indicated on the policies maneighbourhood infrastructure requirements for the development Chapter 10.
+Triggers for their delivery will be identified through the Infrastructure Delivery Plan. t are included in Table 8B in Future planning applications for the site shall be supported by an based on the identified infrastructure requirements set out in Tal Delivery Plan shall set out in detail how the proposed developme neighbourhood infrastructure will be sequenced and delivered w ble 8B.
+The Infrastructure ont and identified strategic and

-shopping;

-iii.
-Up to 1,320 sq m net of services uses

-including non-retail Use Class A1, plus

-A2 to A5 uses;

-iv.
-Healthcare provision;

-v.
-A library;

-v.
-Alibrary,

-vi.
-A police office;

-vii.
-A multi-use community centre; and

-viii.
-Residential accommodation in the form

-of appropriately designed and located

-upper floor apartments.

-Two Local Centres located in Henley Gate and 1.5 including 0.5ha per

-Red House neighbourhoods, together local centre in the Henley

-providing: Gate and Red House

-neighbourhoods and 0.5ha

-i.
-Up to 500 sq m net of convenience within the Henley Gate

-retail floorspace neighbourhood for the

-country park visitor centre ii.
-Up to 600 sq m net of comparison retail and community centre.

-floorspace; and

-iii.
-Up to 500 sq m net of service uses

-including non-retail Use Class A1, plus

-Classes A2 to A5; and